iracleous/HrProjectNbg-2024/HrProjectNbg-2024/Readme.md

 5. Define connection string, add in program.cs
 6. migration

-7. Manage the employees -> scaffold a MVC controller,  add to the main menu
+7. Manage the employees -> scaffold a MVC controller with views ,  add to the main menu

 8. make sure that the manager is shown